Caregiver Coaching (Minnesota model)

 A coach will:

-- help you in taking specific steps to set goals that enable you to have a satisfying caregiving experience.
+• help you take specific steps to set goals that enable you to have a satisfying caregiving experience.

 Is there a fee?

-Cost of the A.C.E.
+The cost of the A.C.E.
 Counseling & Caregiver Coach Program is based on income.
-A sliding fee scale will be used to determine cost of services.
+A sliding fee scale will be used to determine the cost of services.
 No one will be denied services because of their inability to pay for services.